EionRobb/purple-mattermost/README.md

-# Pidgin-Mattermost plug-in by Eion Robb
+# Pidgin-Mattermost plug-in by Eion Robb (Alpha Release)

-**XXXX Work in progress**

 Connects libpurple-based instant messaging clients (such as Pidgin, Finch, Adium, bitlbee) with Mattermost server.

 ## Features

+**Setup**

+- Connects to Mattermost server using email/username & password
+- Connects to Mattermost server using AD/LDAP credentials
+- Ability to view public, private and multi-party direct message channels in Buddy List

+**Core Communication**

+- Ability to send and receive messages
+- Ability to send and receive weblinks

 **Group Discussions**

-- Ability to search for channels by team (beta)
-- Ability to send and received messages (beta)
-- Ability to join a public or private channels (beta)
-- Ability to add members to a public or private channel from a list of users, identifiable by First and Last Name (under development)
+- Ability to join a public and private channels and multi-party direct message channels by right-clicking on channel in Buddy List and selecting **Join**

 **1-1 Discussions**

-- Ability to send and receive 1-1 messages (beta)
-- Ability to begin a new 1-1 discussion by selecting from a list of users, identifiable by First and Last Name (under development)
+- Ability to start Direct Message discussions from a Room by right-clicking on the user name and selecting **IM**

-**Sign-in**

-- Ability to sign-in using username/email & password, or AD/LDAP credentials (under development)

 ## Screenshots

 ![s](https://cloud.githubusercontent.com/assets/177788/25235037/ccc74a20-2598-11e7-8d31-349808570c8a.png)

-## Changelog

-- April 18, 2017 - Project started

-## Install Guides
+## End User Install Guides

 Please see install guides for setting up Pidgin-Mattermost